Namanj/Mortgage-Market-Tri-Analysis/README.md

   <img src='/images/determine best threshold.png' width="900"  height="550">
 </p>

-My Model was able to get a Recall of 98%.
+The optimal model had a Recall of 98%

 ## Location Recommender:
 The firm has a number of office locations spread across a state, and they're wishing to expand.
 These offices, although crucial to facilitating new business, are fairly expensive and hence optimizing for their location is a top priority for management.
 My goal was to recommend new office locations to them which would maximize growth opportunity.